syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 **💾 Once this change is complete.
 Remember to save the file with `ctrl+s` (or `⌘ + s` on a mac).**

-This is fairly broad permissions since it allows all verbs, but these can be limited these based on very specific needs.
-Kubebuilder will then translate this into the necessary service accounts when you build the deployment.
+This is fairly broad permissions since it allows all verbs, but these can be limited for very specific needs.

+Kubebuilder will translate this change into the necessary service accounts when you build the deployment.

 🧞 Creating a deployment for your current website
 ==============